wtsi-hpag/scanPAV/README.md

 The PAV sequences will be in the file pavs_present_in_assembly_1.fasta in your working directory.
 If you also run the scanPAV pipeline with assembly_1.fasta and assembly_2.fasta in reverse order, then you'll find also the file  pavs_absent_in_assembly_1.fasta in your working directory.

 #### Some Notes on the aligners:
-1. If you use bwa, you need to check if the binary versin provided in the package works:
+1. You can check if the bwa installation was succesfull by launching:

-                    $ /full/path/to/scanPAV/scanPAV-bin/bwa
+                    $ /full/path/to/scanPAV/src/scanPAV-bin/bwa

    This should print out the bwa help information.
 If this gives you error messages,
-      please link your own bwa installation to /full/path/to/scanPAV/scanPAV-bin/bwa :
+      you can try to re-install it (by running again the install.sh script) or you can link your own bwa installation into /full/path/to/scanPAV/src/scanPAV-bin/bwa :

-                    $ ln -sf /full/path/to/my/own/bwa  /full/path/to/scanPAV/scanPAV-bin/bwa
+                    $ ln -sf /full/path/to/my/own/bwa  /full/path/to/scanPAV/src/scanPAV-bin/bwa

 2. The default aligner is bwa, but you also have the chance to use smalt, which is faster;
 3. Results from smalt and bwa are relatively consistent, but some small differences